gkeiel/gkeiel.github.io/README.md

 # gkeiel.github.io
-Here one can find some of my algorithms and more advanced projects.
+Here one can find some of my codes and advanced projects.